The Tomten (Astrid Lindgren): Background

 The poem Tomten was written by Viktor Rydberg in 1881.
 In 1957, it was published in the children's magazine Klumpe Dumpe with illustrations by Harald Wiberg.
 At the time, Astrid Lindgren worked as an editor at the book publishing company Rabén & Sjögren.
 She wanted to publish the poem and the illustrations in a book form and tried to convince the company to do so.
 In 1960, the book with the illustrations by Wiberg was published by Rabén & Sjögren and was an immediate success.

 Lindgren was so enthusiastic about the book and the illustrations that she wanted to publish the book in other countries.
-The publishers agreed, but they wanted Lindgren to write another text to the pictures, which she did.
-However, she omitted the metaphysical considerations from the poem.
+The publishers agreed, but they wanted Lindgren to write another text to the pictures, which she did, but she omitted the metaphysical considerations from the poem.
 This version of the book was released in the same year in Germany.
 One year later it was published in the United States and other countries.
 In these countries, Rydberg's name no longer appeared on the book's title, instead Lindgren's name was mentioned.
 In 1965, a classic poem by Karl-Erik Forsslund was published next to illustrations by Wiberg in Sweden.
 For the release in other countries, Lindgren wrote a new text to the pictures.
 The English edition, The Tomten and the Fox, was published the same year.

 In 2012, 52 years after the publication of the first German edition of Tomte Tummetott (The Tomten), Lindgren's version of the book was first published in Swedish.
 That year the German publisher found her original writings in his archives and brought it back to Sweden.
-The book, which was published in 2012, contains new illustrations by Kitty Crowther.
+The book contains new illustrations by Kitty Crowther.
 In 2017, the book Räven och tomten (The Tomten and the Fox) was published in Sweden, newly illustrated by Eva Eriksson.

 Tomten in other works by Lindgren

 Lindgren also writes about Tomten and the Fox in her other works.
 Both characters are mentioned in the novel Seacrow Island.
 The main character Tjorven leaves a plate with groat on the doorstep for Tomten (in the English edition it is Father Christmas), just like her grandmother had done years ago.
 Next morning it is empty.
 While Tjorven is sure that Tomten had it, her friend Pelle believes that the hungry fox that lives on the island has taken the food.
-In the accompanying television series, Vi på Saltkråkan, the viewer sees how the fox eats a salami bread that Tjorven puts to the groats.
+In the accompanying television series, Life on Seacrow Island, the viewer sees how the fox eats a salami bread that Tjorven puts to the groats.
 Tjorven believes Tomte has eaten the salami bread.
 At the end of the episode, the song "Gläns över sjö och strand" is sung, which is based on another poem by Rydberg.